eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 The free fascial lateral thigh flap takes advantage of the abundant subcutaneous fatty tissue in the lateral thigh.
 Because of positioning considerations, this flap is easier to harvest than a scapular or parascapular flap.
 The fatty tissue in the lateral thigh provides a stable, vascularized, volume filler that will not atrophy or resorb over time.
 This type of flap is most useful in the parotid or temporal area.

 The free radial forearm flap is an alternative for soft tissue reconstruction; however, it is probably better suited to smaller defects that require a thinner, more pliable flap.
-The free radial forearm flap is also a good alternative for tubed pharyngeal reconstruction.
+The forearm flap is also a good alternative for tubed pharyngeal reconstruction.
 Both flaps offer advantages to jejunal interposition grafts because neither flap requires laparotomy.

 Anterolateral thigh flap

 The flap is especially useful when forearm flaps are too thin or when the morbidity of harvesting a free forearm flap is too great.
 Flaps as small as 5 X 8 cm and as large as 22 X 32 cm have been used successfully.
 No major artery of the limb is sacrificed.
 It can be raised as either a single skin paddle for a 1-layer defect reconstruction or a double paddle for a 2-layer reconstruction.
 The flap may be designed to be fasciocutaneous, fascial, or musculocutaneous.
-The vastus lateralis muscle may be included in the flap when a muscular component is needed to cover exposed bone, skull base, artificial dura, osteosynthesis material, or open sinuses.
-A flap that includes ilium to form an osteomyocutaneous flap has also been reported.
-The vascular pedicle is approximately 10 cm long, and the artery is approximately 2 mm in diameter.
+Adipofascial flaps from the anterolateral thigh have been used successfully to treat hemifacial atrophy (Parry-Romberg syndrome).

-Since the vessels are long and of good caliber, the flap may be used as a flow through flap.
+Since the vessels in an anterolateral thigh flap are long and of good caliber, the flap may be used as a flow through flap.
 With this mosaic or "chimeric" principle, flaps can be combined with bone containing free flaps such as the fibula or iliac crest to replace skin, muscle, and bone in very large defects.
 The potential exists for making the flap sensate if the lateral femoral cutaneous nerve is included.
-Performing the flap procedure under epidural anesthesia is possible in those patients not suitable for general anesthesia.
+[8] Performing the flap procedure under epidural anesthesia is possible in those patients not suitable for general anesthesia.
 Since the donor area is far from the head and neck region, the flap may be elevated simultaneously with tumor extirpation.
 The patient does not have to be repositioned.
-Donor defects smaller than 9 cm in width may generally be closed primarily.
+Donor defects smaller than 12 cm in width may generally be closed primarily.

 Relevant Anatomy